stacks-network/rendezvous/docs/chapter_7.md

 2. Calling `borrow` multiple times with different amounts
 3. Verifying the property holds for ALL sequences

-This is the power of property-based testing and fuzzing!
+This is the power of using Rendezvous!

 ## What You Learned